gchq/gaffer-doc/docs/getting-started/example-deployment/writing-the-schema.md

 directory will be merged into a master schema but its still recommended to use an appropriate name.

 As covered in the [Gaffer basics](../basics.md), to write a schema you can see that there are some required fields, but largely a schema is highly specific to your input data.
-To give an idea of how a data set could be modelled we will continue with the example CSV data.

 Starting with the `entities` from the example, we can see there will be two distict types of nodes in the graph, one representing a `Person` and another for `Software`.
 These can be added into the schema to give something like the the following:

-!!! info
+!!! info ""

-    The types here such as `id.person.string` will be covered later in the guide.
+    The types here such as `id.person.string` are covered in the [next section](#types-schema).

 ```json
 {